-I decided to become a counsellor when I began to see the difference made to people’s lives when they were able to talk to someone in a safe space.
+I chose to become a counsellor after noticing the difference made to people’s lives when they are able to talk to someone in a safe space.

-I have a Diploma in Therapeutic Counselling and am proud to have worked, both in training and after qualifying, with WAVES Counselling Agency, Kooth and Cruse Bereavement Care.
+I have a Diploma in Therapeutic Counselling and am proud to have worked, in training, with WAVES Counselling Agency, Kooth and Cruse Bereavement Care.

 I am a Registered Member of the British Association for Counselling and Psychotherapy.

-My counselling practice is in Falmouth and Penryn, Cornwall.
+My counselling practice is in Penryn, Cornwall.
 I work face to face with clients here as well as nationally in the UK with video and telephone counselling.

 Counselling is a therapy where we can safely talk through things that are happening in our lives that are causing us pain, confusion and anxiety.